LLM Product Development: A No-Nonsense Guide to Planning, Building, and Shipping at Scale

 7.2 Drift Detection

 Comparing eval scores week over week catches silent regressions.
-Auto-pull failing examples back into the Experimentation workspace for re-prompting or fine-tuning.
+Teams can route failing examples into datasets for re-testing or refinement.

 7.3 Closing the Loop